hongshuochen/EE599-HW3/README.md

   - input = {1,5,4,10}, sum = 200, output = {}

 Write several tests using GTest for your function in [tests/q2_student_test.cc](tests/q2_student_test.cc).
-Please create your test cases and run the following command to verify the functionality of your program.
+Please create your test cases and run the following command to verify the functionality of your program.And what's your function's **time complexity**?
 ```
 bazel test tests:q2_student_test
 ```